-Preclinical studies testing AVXS-201 in mouse models of Rett syndrome have produced positive results.
-Its administration has led to the longest surviving Rett syndrome mouse with a marked reduction in symptoms.
-Treatment with AVXS-201 also showed no side effects.
+Preclinical studies testing OAV201 in mouse models of Rett syndrome produced positive results.
+Its administration prolonged survival with a marked reduction in symptoms, with no obvious side effects.

-Similar results were seen in non-human primates, with AVXS-201 not affecting the weight, blood parameters, and liver enzymes up to 18 months after injection.
-A single injection of AVXS-201 was shown to target the whole central nervous system, and there were no indications of tissue damage or disease.
+Similar results were seen in non-human primates, with OAV201 not affecting the weight, blood parameters, and liver enzymes up to 18 months after injection.
+A single injection of OAV201 was shown to target the whole central nervous system, and there were no indications of tissue damage or disease.